walmartlabs/shared-deps/README.md

 We regularly have complex dependency sets with ids like :logging, :testing, or :database.

-## Id Conventions
+## Sibling Dependencies

-The dependency set ids do not have to be keywords; they can be strings, symbols, or any type.

-Our convention is to use symbols for cross-project dependencies (dependencies between modules within the same umbrella project), and keywords for third party dependencies.
+Project quite often contain modules that are dependencies to other modules within the same umbrella project.

+In addition to the dependencies in the dependencies.edn file, the share-deps plugin builds a map of all sibling projects, keyed on the project name symbol.

+This is helpful as it is always up to date with the version number, also defined in each sibling module's `project.clj`.

+This works by reading the umbrella project's `project.clj`, and reading the :subs key (which is primarily used by the lein-sub plugin), then reading each sibling module's `project.clj`.

+Be aware that your `dependencies.edn` file may also have symbol keys, and those will override any automatically generated sibling dependencies.

 ## Usage

-Put `[walmartlabs/shared-deps "0.2.1"]` into the `:plugins` vector of your `project.clj`.
+Put `[walmartlabs/shared-deps "0.2.2"]` into the `:plugins` vector of your `project.clj`.

 This must be done in *each* sub-module, and must *not* be in the top-level module (the one that has the `lein-sub` plugin).